iGaming14 min readMay 2026By · Banking Lead

 What is the Nevis gaming licence?

-The Nevis gaming licence is an offshore iGaming authorisation issued by the Nevis Island Administration through its Ministry of Finance and Department of Justice, on the Caribbean island of Nevis (the smaller half of the Federation of Saint Kitts and Nevis).
-The legal framework rests on three pillars: the Nevis Business Corporation Ordinance, the Nevis Limited Liability Company Ordinance, and the Gaming Control Act.
+The Nevis gaming licence is an offshore iGaming authorisation issued by the Nevis Island Administration through the Premier's Ministry and the Ministry of Finance, on the Caribbean island of Nevis (the smaller half of the Federation of Saint Kitts and Nevis).
+The licensing framework sits under the Nevis Gaming Control Act, and it interlocks with two of the strongest corporate statutes in the offshore world: the Nevis Business Corporation Ordinance and the Nevis LLC Ordinance.
 Together they allow a Nevis-incorporated entity — typically an LLC — to be licensed to operate online casinos, sports betting, poker rooms, and online lottery products targeting players outside Nevis itself.

 Nevis carries less public credibility than Tier-1 regulators like the MGA or UKGC, and sits roughly alongside Curaçao and Anjouan in operator perception.
-What it offers in exchange is a strong asset-protection statute, no public registry of beneficial ownership, zero local tax on offshore-sourced income, and a moderate cost-to-flexibility ratio.
-For operators serving Latin America, Africa, and parts of Asia — markets where the regulator's name on a footer rarely sways players — the Nevis stack is workable.
+What it offers in exchange is the strongest asset-protection statute in the Caribbean, no public registry of beneficial ownership, zero local tax on offshore-sourced income, and — uniquely — a service-provider ecosystem deep enough to deliver the entire operational stack on-island.
+For operators serving Latin America, Africa, and parts of Asia — markets where the regulator's name on a footer rarely sways players — Nevis is a complete, self-contained answer.
 See official guidance at the Nevis Island Administration.

 What activities the licence covers